CryoDRGN User Guide

 ## Recent Releases

-See [news-and-release-notes](https://ez-lab.gitbook.io/cryodrgn/cryodrgn-user-guide/news-and-release-notes "mention") for more details!
+See [News and Release Notes](/cryodrgn/cryodrgn-user-guide/news-and-release-notes.md) for more details!

-#### Updates in Version 4.2.x ***(last release: Feb.
+#### Updates in Version 4.2.x ***(last release: Apr.
 2026)***

 * **\[NEW]** `cryodrgn abinit` command for cryoDRGN-AI *ab initio* reconstruction